mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/k8s-ctf.md

 - [Best practices for building containers](https://cloud.google.com/solutions/best-practices-for-building-containers)
 - [Best practices for operating containers](https://cloud.google.com/solutions/best-practices-for-operating-containers)

-Security is a shared responsibility: your code, your containers and your Kubernetes clusters are not secured by default, let's democratize security since day 0 at the different levels of your IT solutions!
+Security is a shared responsibility: your code, your containers and your Kubernetes clusters are not secured by default, let's democratize security since day 0 at the different levels and layers of your IT solutions!

 Hope you enjoyed that one, stay safe, happy sailing and happy honking! ;)